complight/multitasking_perceptual_graphics/README.md

-# multitasking_perceptual_graphics
+# Learned Single-Pass Multitasking Perceptual Graphics for Immersive Displays

-Official implementation of Learned Single-Pass Multitasking Perceptual Graphics for Immersive Displays
+**Code, data, and weights will be released soon.**